Assistant Curator, William and Lynda Steere Herbarium

 Digitizing “endless forms”: Facilitating Research on Imperiled Plants with Extreme Morphologies (NSF TCN)

-As Assistant Curator to the Herbarium, I serve two complementary roles: 1) Herbarium management and curation, and 2) Conduct original systematic research focusing on the megadiverse orchid family.
+As Assistant Curator to the Herbarium, Matthew Pace serves two complementary roles: 1) Herbarium management and curation, and 2) Conduct original systematic research focusing on the megadiverse orchid family.

 Field research and collecting has covered much of eastern North America.
-I have a particular interest in Florida and the Atlantic Coastal Plain, Mexico, the Caribbean, and the Ouachita Mountains of Arkansas.
-I also eagerly collaborate with citizen scientists in the finding and monitoring of orchid populations, and the gathering of genetic material.
+Matthew has a particular interest in Florida and the Atlantic Coastal Plain, Mexico, the Caribbean, and the Ouachita Mountains of Arkansas.
+He also eagerly collaborates with citizen scientists in the finding and monitoring of orchid populations, and the gathering of genetic material.

 M.A.
 Feist, W.S.
 Alverson, D.M.
 Waller, K.M.
 Cameron, T.J.
 Givnish, and K.J.
 Sytsma.
 2018.
 Spatial phylogenetics reveals evolutionary constraints on the assembly of a large regional flora.
 American Journal of Botany 105(11):1-13.
 DOI:10.1002/ajb2.1191